jstewart101/forensics_toolkit/README.md

 # Forensics Toolkit
 This respository was created for the Digital Forensics class taught at Brigham Young University.
 It contains forensics tools and resources that can be used during a digital forensics investigation.
+This tool kit is divided into four sections: (1) Forensic Imaging (2) Network Analysis (3) Memory Analysis (4) Malware Analysis.

 Forensic Imaging
 ---